| . The Problem The Solution Classifying Patterns Of Content The Range Of Classification Example: Chevron Ad | Controlling

 that allows children to show off specific abilities�additional examples might

-be needed to lock in a specific interpretation.We check our interpretation
+be needed to lock in a specific interpretation.Little League

 of any single example against other examples offered to support the same idea.